Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2022

+* **Dom Casmurro** by *Joaquim Maria Machado de Assis*
+> A classic of Brazilian literature that tells the tragic love story between the narrator Betinho and his childhood love Capitu.
+Truly a wonderful and entertaining read.
 * **La guerra del fin del mundo** by *Mario Vargas Llosa*
 > Fascinating story about the conflict in Canudos (situated in Bahia, Brazil) taking place in the 1890s.
 Another epic novel by Mario Vargas Llosa, but involving quite a huge number of characters, which can make it a bit confusing at times.